mildred/celutz/UPGRADE.md

 import command complains about missing images, make sure they are available in the `media/pano/` directory, under the expected file name.

-The final step is to fix the name of reference points, because characters such as "'" are known to cause issue in the frontend code:

-    # Remove special characters from reference point names
-    python manage.py fix_refpoints_name

 Regenerate all tiles
 --------------------